Josef Grohé: Nazi career

 The Nazi Party had been banned after the abortive Beer Hall Putsch of November 1923.
 When the ban was lifted and the party was re-founded, Grohé immediately rejoined it on 27 February 1925.
 On 17 July he succeeded Robert Ley as the deputy Gauleiter of Gau Southern Rhineland, also serving as Gau business manager.
 In 1926 he became the editor-in-chief and publisher of the Nazi newspaper, the Westdeutscher Beobachter (West German Observer).
 On 17 November 1929 he became a city councilor in Cologne and chairman of the Nazi faction in that body.
 On 1 June 1931 when the Rhineland Gau was divided in two, he was promoted to Gauleiter of the newly formed Gau Cologne-Aachen, a post he would retain until April 1945.
 On 24 April 1932 he was elected to the Landtag of Prussia and was named to its executive board in May.

-After the Nazi seizure of power, he was named the Rhine Province Plenipotentiary to the Reichsrat.
+After the Nazi seizure of power, Grohé was involved in leading the overthrow of the elected government in the Rhine Province.
 On 12 March 1933, speaking from the balcony of Cologne City Hall, he announced the removal of Konrad Adenauer as Oberbürgermeister (lord mayor) of Cologne.
+Grohé was named the Rhine Province Plenipotentiary to the Reichsrat, a post he held until its abolition on 14 February 1934.
 On 14 September 1933, Grohé was made a member of the Prussian State Council and on 12 November 1933 he was elected to the Reichstag from electoral constituency 20, Cologne-Aachen.
 He would continue to hold these seats until the end of the Nazi regime.
 On 17 November 1934, came his appointment as Prussian Provincial Councilor for Rhine Province.
 In September 1935, he became a member of the Academy for German Law.

 A virulent anti-Semite, during speeches in March 1935 Grohé advocated renewed boycotts and intensified attacks on Jews as a means to raise support for the Party among the lower middle classes.
 He also called for physical attacks on anyone ignoring the boycott and continuing to patronize Jewish businesses.
 Unlike most all other Gauleiters, Grohé did not belong to the SA or the SS; however, from 30 January 1939 he was promoted to Obergruppenführer in the National Socialist Motor Corps (Nationalsozialistisches Kraftfahrerkorps or NSKK).